nifunk/learning_event_triggered_control/README.md

 This branch of the repository is intended to provide a running version for the retraining procedure of the policies only and has been created in March 2023.
+The instructions how to launch the retraining procedure are contained in the README of the *retrain_proc* folder.

+However, the changes which were necessary to get the retraining procedure running again will likely have broken some of the other features of this code.
+This should be addressed in the future.

 ## Requirements